aakash-sahu/Python-Data-Science/README.md

-# Python-Data-Science
+# Python-Data-Science and PySpark
-This repository contains practise notebooks for using Python for data analysis and data science and also contains practise problems from EdX course 'Python for data science"
+This repository contains practise notebooks for using Python and PySpark for data analysis and data science.
+Also contains practise problems from EdX courses 'Python for data science" and "Big Data Analytics with Spark"